[richardnet_likebutton / ]

-I’m a lifelong Oregonian and grew up in the farmland surrounding Mt Hood.
+My name is Richard Lockwood and I’m a lifelong Oregonian.
+I grew up in the farmland surrounding Mt Hood and my rural upbringing has helped shape who I am.
 Through the years, I’ve witnessed our city grow and evolve even as I’ve grown up along with it.
 My clients appreciate that I’m welcoming of newcomers while maintaining my lifelong perspective of living in this state.
 Whether you’ve been here twenty years or two weeks, I love helping people whether they’re discovering our city or moving on to life’s next adventure.
 What follows are a few vignettes on my life and times as a Portland Realtor.

 I mentioned to my client that while the purchase price was important, there were other ways to add value.
 In this case, the seemingly insignificant cues surrounding the property made my Realtor-Senses tingle and I was able to infer a number of salient details about the person selling the home.
 They were likely retired and although they had already moved, there was still furniture and personal property left behind still.
 The notable lack of a mortgage pointed toward someone who was frugal and valued a minimalist life.
 RMLS sales and tax records indicated that the person had lived there a long time.
 With these and many other clues, it was concluded that the seller was elderly and had likely either moved in with a relative or to a retirement community.